BoD/klibnotion/README.md

 # klibnotion

-A [Notion API (currently beta)](https://developers.notion.com/) client library for Kotlin, Java and more.
+A [Notion API](https://developers.notion.com/) client library for Kotlin, Java and more.

-This library is written in [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) so in theory it can be used from the JVM, Android, iOS, Linux, MacOS, Windows, Javascript and more.
+This library is written in [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) so it can be used from the JVM, Android, iOS, Linux, MacOS, Windows, Javascript and more - in theory.
 In practice it has been tested and has samples for the JVM (Kotlin and Java), and MacOS (Kotlin).

 Several flavors of the client are available to match your needs: